 If you’re experiencing any of the above symptoms, or suspect an allergic reaction, please avoid self-medicating and consult a doctor to get the appropriate diagnosis and treatment.
 If left untreated, allergies can worsen overtime and cause more harm to your body.
-With Doctor Anywhere’s app, you can video consult Singapore-registered doctors within minutes and get medications delivered to your doorstep.
-Click here to seek medical help today.
+You can consult a doctor anytime through the DA app, and have medication delivered to your doorstep within a few hours.

-Symptoms such as difficulty breathing, wheezing or fainting, that may or may not occur with skin rash and stomach pain, are signs of an anaphylactic shock.
-Anaphylaxis is a medical emergency and can be life-threatening if not treated quickly.
-If someone is experiencing this condition, dial 995 to call for an ambulance immediately.
+However, if you’re experiencing more severe symptoms, such as breathing difficulties, wheezing or fainting spells, you may be going through an anaphylactic shock.
+Anaphylaxis is a medical emergency and can be life-threatening, if not treated quickly.
+Do dial 995 to call for an ambulance immediately.